fxp-jim/HorizonDocs/docs/Account Creation.md

 This section will provide a step-by-step process in creating user's own account.

-1. Go to Horizon login page and click **Add Account**.
+1. **Go to Horizon:** Open Horizon File and click **Add Account**.
+This is where you'll create your Horizon account.

-2. Enter your email username and domain (e.g., gmail.com), then click **Send Request**.

-3. Check your email for a message containing a link.
-Copy and paste this link into your browser's address bar, then press enter.
+2. **Request Access with Your Email**: Once you're on the Horizon login screen, enter your email username (the part before the "@" symbol) and enter your email domain (like gmail.com).
+Then, click a button that says **Send Request.** This lets Horizon know you want to create an account.

+3. **Check Your Email for a Link**: Horizon will send you an email with a special link.
+Open your email inbox and find the email from Horizon.
+Copy  the link inside the email and paste it into your browser.
+This link will take you back to Horizon to continue with account creation.
 	**Note**: The link expires in 15 minutes.

-4. Click **Open FileMaker Pro** to continue with account creation.

-5. Select an access privilege (e.g., accountant, caterer, chef, guest, manager, planner, system administrator, and waiter).
+4. **Choose Your Privilege**: Horizon will ask you to pick a privilege that best describes what you'll be doing in the system, like accountant, caterer, chef, guest, manager, planner, system administrator, and waiter.

-6. Set your **password**.
-Then click **Continue**.

-7. Enter employee details.
-Enter at least your first name and/or last name.
+5. **Create a Password**: Next, you'll need to set up a password for your account.
+Choose something that's easy for you to remember but hard for others to guess.
+Then, click **Continue** button

+6. **Enter Your Information**: Horizon will ask for some basic information about you, like your name and contact details.
+You'll need to provide at least your first name and choose a way for Horizon to contact you, like through email or phone.

-8. Enter at least one contact method (e.g., email, phone, url, and/or addresses).
-Choose your primary contact method by ticking the box under **Primary**.
-Then click **Save**.
+7. **Save Your Information**: Make sure you've entered all the required information, and choose which contact method is the most important for Horizon to use by ticking the box under **Primary**.
+Then click **Save** button.

 	Note: You cannot save changes without choosing at least one primary contact method.

-9. On the login page, log in to **Horizon** with your username and password.
+9. **Log In**: Finally, go back to the Horizon login page and enter your username and the password you just created.
+This will log you into your new Horizon account, and you'll be ready to start using it.